hzeller/beagleg/README.md

 So: sufficient even for advanced step motors and drivers :)

-The [acceleration - travel - deceleration] motion profile is entirely created within the PRU from parameters sent by the host CPU via a ring-buffer.
+The [acceleration - travel - deceleration] motion profile is entirely created within the PRU from parameters sent by the host CPU (i.e. BeagleBone ARM) via a ring-buffer.
 The host CPU prepares the data, such as parsing the G-Code and doing travel planning, while all the real-time critical parts are done in the PRU.
 The host program needs less than 1% CPU-time processing a typical G-Code file.

 The `send-gcode` program is parsing G-Code, extracting axes moves and enqueues them to the realtime unit.